-Streaming Media Players will remain the most important TV connected device for sometime
+Streaming Media Players will remain the most important TV connected device for some time

-TV connected devices will not disappear anytime soon
+Smart TV will not make other TV connected devices obsolete anytime soon

 TV platforms are not "neutral"

 - Coopertition is the norm - Some platforms more competitive than others nScreenMedia is a resource to the Digital Media Industry as it transitions to the new infrastructure for multi-screen delivery.
 Through a mix of informed opinion, news, information and research nScreenMedia helps you make sense of multi-screen media.